salimshidiq/customer-churn-analysis/README.md

 ![Customer Churn Analysis](images/churn_plot.png)

 This visualization shows that customers who have not made a purchase for a longer period are significantly more likely to churn.

+## 🔥 Key Findings (Quick Summary)

+- Customers who have not made a purchase for a long time are more likely to churn
+- Lower login frequency strongly correlates with churn
+- Low social media engagement increases churn risk
+- Discounts help improve customer retention

 ---